Festivals & Events

 The Kawagoe Festival is influenced by the Edo Tenka Matsuri, and intricately designed floats that are pulled through the old streets of Kawagoe.

 Each of these Edo-style floats is different, with their own embellishments and color schemes, and carry a doll representing an ancient legendary figure atop the two-story structure.

 Get a close-up of these impressive floats during the day, and walk alongside the musicians and festival-goers as they accompany the floats through the streets.

 As the sun sets, floats begin moving through the streets in earnest, and as they pass each other, they face off in a battle known as Hikkawase.

 A highlight of the festival, this performance is an exciting competition between the floats, as the players proudly demonstrate the skills of their hayashi orchestra group, composed of flutes, drums, handbells, and dancers.
 Join the crowds as they cheer on the local musicians.

 Other festival attractions

-Along these atmospheric streets, there are plenty of stalls serving a variety of street food.
-Children will also enjoy the many activities, including a haunted house filled with traditional Japanese monsters.
+The Kawagoe Festival has plenty of stalls serving a variety of street food.
+Children will also enjoy the many traditional activities available,

 Throughout the town, there are also traditional candy and sweets shops.
 While you are there, don't miss a walk down Kashiya Yokocho, Penny Candy Lane.